-To what extent is there a stable, moderate, socially rooted party system to articulate and aggregate societal interests?
+To what extent is there a stable and socially rooted party system able to articulate and aggregate societal interests?

 This question is meaningful only where the party system plays an important role in forming opinions and political will, and thus in mediating between society and the state.
-Party system fragmentation can be evaluated considering the "effective number of parties" in parliament, which reflects their number and political weight.
-Effective number of parties = $1/(\sum p_i^2)$ ; $p_i$ is the share of parliamentary mandates controlled by party i (Laakso/Taagepera Index).
+To answer this question, please consider the degree of voter volatility, the fragmentation of the party system, the level of ideological polarization and the extent to which parties are rooted in civil society.
+Note: Systems with a few dominant parties are not necessarily better at aggregating and articulating societal interests.
+Fragmentation, polarization and volatility should be interpreted in view of these functions.
+Where the democratic system is influenced by marked clientelism, consider what effects this has in promoting or inhibiting stability.
+Note: Party system fragmentation can be evaluated considering the "effective number of parties" in parliament, which reflects their number and political weight.
+Effective number of parties = $1/(\sum p_i^2)$; pi is the share of parliamentary mandates controlled by party i (Laakso/Taagepera Index).
 High values (>5) indicate high fragmentation, values less than 5 indicate moderate or low fragmentation.
-Example: Germany, 2006.
-Though there are five parties in parliament, their effective number is 3.44, which indicates moderate fragmentation.
-Note: systems with a few dominant parties are not necessarily better at aggregating and articulating societal interests; fragmentation, polarization and volatility should be interpreted in view of these functions.
-Where the democratic system is influenced by marked clientelism, consider what effects this has in promoting or inhibiting stability.
+As an example, consider the case of Germany in 2006: though there were five parties in parliament, their effective number was 3.44, which indicates only moderate fragmentation.